TheGuyMatt/RaycastEngine/README.md

 This was inspired by [this video](https://www.youtube.com/watch?v=gYRrGTC7GtA), though I use SDL instead of glut.

 ## Requirements
-### Windows (Visual Studio)
+### Windows
-CMake expects to find the SDL2 headers and libraries in a subfolder named `extern\SDL-2.0.5`.
-Download [here](https://www.libsdl.org/release/SDL2-devel-2.0.5-VC.zip) and extract to the `extern` directory.
-Make sure the SDL2_image library is also within the `extern directory`
+It is a bit more difficult to get working on windows.
+Depending on wether you are using Visual Studio, MinGW, or another compiler the process will vary.
+If you are using CMake to help compile the project, you need to add two CMake variables named SDL2_DIR and SDL2_IMAGE_DIR pointing to the directories where you downloaded SDL2 and SDL2_image.
+After that, you need tocopy the dll files from each of the library's bin folders.
 ### MacOS (Xcode)
 Install the SDL2 and SDL2_image headers and libraries using [MacPorts](https://www.macports.org/)